How to Get FHA Approval on a Condo

 in identifying distinct properties in your neighborhood and

-determining how to make them work in your advantage.
+determining how to make them work to your advantage.
 The choices are

 as follows: